isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

 ************************************************
 Accessing TCGA Controlled Data
 ************************************************
 Accesssing TCGA controlled-access data is done in two different manners, depending if you are doing it through interactive computing (e.g. the Web Application, BigQuery, R Studio), or programmatically (e.g. a program running from a Google Virtual Machine Compute Engine you have started).
 Below the methods are described.
-Please note, you can use both methods at the same time, they are not mutuall exclusive.
+Please note, you can use both methods at the same time, they are not mutually exclusive.

 Accessing TCGA Data Through the Interactive Computing
 *****************************************************